Colombian entry requirements for travelers

 Vaccine Requirements and Altitude Considerations

-You should get vaccinated at least 10 days before your trip, and carry your yellow fever certificate with you at all times.
+You should get your Yellow Fever vaccine at least 10 days before your trip, and carry your certificate with you at all times.
 You can also check the [official website of the Colombian Ministry of Health] for the latest updates and recommendations on vaccinations and health precautions for travelers.

 Travelers are also encouraged to stay informed about potential health risks, including altitude-related concerns in cities like Bogota.
 Bogota is located at an altitude of about 2,600 meters (8,500 ft. for my American readers) above sea level, which can affect some people who are not used to high altitudes.
 Altitude sickness can occur due to rapid ascension, leading to symptoms such as headaches, vomiting, insomnia, and reduced performance.
 Understanding preventive measures is key to managing this concern.
 The effects of altitude will be felt more if you are performing strenuous activities like sports.